 So how does leadership coaching lead to results?
 Research shows that coaching can improve performance in at least 4 ways:

-- Greater self- and contextual-awareness.
-Coaching is about you and where you work.
-You’ll gain insight about yourself as a leader within your organization.
+- Greater self- and contextual-awareness: Coaching is about you and where you work.
+You’ll gain insight into yourself as a leader within your organization.

-- Greater understanding of others.
-A coach helps you understand why others might think and act the way they do.
-You’ll learn about actions you can take to help them or to focus them in a direction that’s better for the organization.
+- Greater understanding of others: A coach helps you understand why others might think and act the way they do.
+You’ll learn about actions you can take to help team members or to focus them in a direction that’s better for the organization.

-- Enhanced ability to communicate.
-A coach works with you to find ways to improve how you convey what’s important to you, to the business, and to others.
+- Enhanced ability to communicate: A coach works with you to find ways to improve how you convey what’s important to you, to the business, and to employees.

-- Enhanced ability to coach others.
-Once you’ve experienced the value of coaching for your own development, you’ll be much more prepared to notice and leverage coaching opportunities with your team.
+- Enhanced ability to coach others: Once you’ve experienced the value of coaching to improve performance for your own development, you’ll be much more prepared to notice and leverage coaching opportunities with your team.
 This capacity will be a key differentiator between a good leader and a great one.

-If you’re ready to invest in yourself, coaching offers a tailored, focused way to connect your performance development with your day-to-day work demands.
+If you’re ready to invest in coaching to improve your performance as well as employee performance, or just need 30–60 minutes a week to get more honed in and grounded, virtual coaching offers a tailored, focused way to connect your performance development with your day-to-day work demands.